MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.WsMan.Management/Get-WSManInstance.md

 WaitHint                : 0
 ```

-This command returns all of the information that Windows Management Instrumentation (WMI) exposes about the WinRM service on the remote server01 computer.
+This command returns all of the information that Windows Management Instrumentation (WMI) exposes about the **WinRM** service on the remote server01 computer.

-### Example 2
+### Example 2: Get the status of the Spooler service
 ```
-PS C:\> get-wsmaninstance wmicimv2/win32_service -selectorset @{name="spooler"} -fragment status -computername server01 XmlFragment=OK
+PS C:\> Get-WSManInstance -ResourceURI wmicimv2/win32_service -SelectorSet @{name="spooler"} -Fragment Status -ComputerName "Server01"
+XmlFragment=OK
 ```

-This command returns only the status of the Spooler service on the remote server01 computer.
+This command returns only the status of the **Spooler** service on the remote server01 computer.

-### Example 3
+### Example 3: Get endpoint references for all services
 ```
-PS C:\> get-wsmaninstance -enumerate wmicimv2/win32_service -returntype epr xsi                     : http://www.w3.org/2001/XMLSchema-instance p                       : http://schemas.microsoft.com/wbem/wsman/1/wmi/root/cimv2/Win32_Service
+PS C:\> Get-WSManInstance -Enumerate -ResourceURI wmicimv2/win32_service -ReturnType EPR xsi                     : http://www.w3.org/2001/XMLSchema-instance p                       : http://schemas.microsoft.com/wbem/wsman/1/wmi/root/cimv2/Win32_Service
 cim                     : http://schemas.dmtf.org/wbem/wscim/1/common